Learn

 • Train employees: Provide training to employees involved in the purchase requisition process, including how to complete the requisition form accurately and how to follow the purchasing policies and procedures.

-• Monitor the process: Regularly review the purchase requisition process to identify areas for improvement and to ensure that it is running smoothly.
+• Monitor the process: Regularly review the purchase requisition process to identify areas for improvement and to ensure it’s running smoothly.

 When creating purchase orders, best practices include: